 Building an audience for your work is easier and harder than it’s ever been.
+Thanks to the fragmentation of the media landscape, the principle of 1000 true fans is more relevant than ever.
 It’s easier because we have the tools and resources to create our work, and the distribution channels to spread that work.

 - Every aspiring author doesn’t have to wait for a publisher because they can self publish their books on Amazon.
 It’s the most valuable thing aspiring authors can do for their careers.